gabriwl165/python-web-framework/README.md

     app.start('127.0.0.1', 8080)
 ```

-What we can do to make this happen? let's begin from building our App class:
+What can we do to make this happen?
+Let's start by building our `App` class.
-First, we need to create our constructor, it will instantiate all objects that is necessary
+First, we need to create our constructor, which will instantiate all the necessary objects.
 ```python
 class App:
     def __init__(self):